What is Acne?

 2. Anti-androgen agents: Spironolactone may be used for women and teen girls if oral antibiotics are not effective.
 This medication works by blocking the effect of androgen hormones on the oil-producing glands.

-3. Combined oral contraceptives: Some combined oral contraceptives are approved by the FDA for acne treatment in girls and women.
+3. Combined oral contraceptives: Some combined oral contraceptives are approved by the FDA for hormonal acne treatment in girls and women.

 4. Isotretinoin: This medication is a derivative of vitamin A, and is prescribed for patients whose moderate to severe acne has not responded to other treatment options.